johnwaz/javascript-practice/README.md

   > Return a string to repeat from the beginning with the next character added, until the string is complete.

+- string-to-array

+  > Return a string of words into the form of an array.

 - title-case

   > Return a string sentence that has each of the words beginning with all uppercase letters.